Clean Energy Program

 Prior to the 2016 Update

 The Clean Energy Program is a part of the Community Enhancement Program (CEP) approved under condition 5.6 of the wind farm’s Development Approval.
 The CEP document is a binding document between the wind farm and the NSW Department of Planning and Environment.
-Information included in the other documents is provided for your convenience (often including simplified summaries to try and make your life easier), but should any information conflict, the CEP document remains the binding commitment with the NSW Department of Planning and Environment.
+Information included in the other documents is provided for your convenience, but should any information conflict, the CEP document remains the binding commitment with the NSW Department of Planning and Environment.